gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and wrapped it around herself and Noxy, leaving only their faces exposed.
 Up ahead,
-Noxy saw that Rash and Sensy had done the same---as Sensy had said more than once, he might be a goof, but at least he was a *warm* goof.
+Noxy saw that Rash and Sensy had done the same—as Sensy had said more than once, he might be a goof, but at least he was a *warm* goof.